Kong/docs.konghq.com/app/_hub/kong-inc/hmac-auth/index.md

 ### HMAC Example

-The HMAC plugin can be enabled on a Service or a Route (or the deprecated API entity).
+The HMAC plugin can be enabled on a Service or a Route.

   **Create a Service**